-Many primary care docs don't know long-term effects of chemo: surveyMay 17th, 2012 By Amanda Gardner, HealthDay Reporter in Cancer /
+Many primary care docs don't know long-term effects of chemo: surveyMay 17, 2012 By Amanda Gardner, HealthDay Reporter in Medicine & Health / Cancer

 (HealthDay) -- Many primary care doctors don't know the long-term side effects of the chemotherapy treatments that cancer survivors under their care may have been given, a new survey found.